-The IAA’s Antiquities Theft Prevention Unit protects Israel’s antiquity sites from looting and oversees antiquities commerce in Israel.
+The Israel Antiquities Authority’s Antiquities Theft Prevention Unit protects Israel’s ancient sites from looting and oversees antiquities commerce in Israel.

 Meet the team

-Most of The Unit’s inspectors have an archaeological degree and were formerly in the Israeli Defense Force (IDF).
-Three of the team members are former IDF special intelligence agents who now use their training to acquire information about illegal activities surrounding the antiquities market.
+Most of the Unit’s inspectors have degrees in archaeology and were served in the Israel Defense Force (IDF).
+Three members are former IDF special intelligence agents who now use their training to acquire information about illegal activities surrounding the antiquities market.
 The Unit also employs a cyber expert who covertly monitors and investigates suspicious internet activity.

-To make up for their small numbers The Unit relies on technology and remote surveillance equipment to monitor antiquity sites.
-They also collaborate with a network of international agencies including Interpol and American Homeland Security.
-At the heart of the Middle Eastern antiquities market, The Unit is recognized as a global expert in understanding and monitoring the trade in antiquities.
+The team relies on technology and remote surveillance equipment to monitor antiquities sites.
+They also collaborate with a network of international agencies including Interpol and U.S. Homeland Security.
+At the heart of the Middle Eastern antiquities market, the department is recognized as a global expert in understanding and monitoring the trade in antiquities.

 Archaeological sites destroyed by robbers afford no possibility for archaeological research.
-Since looters are looking only for artifacts which can be sold for profit, their digging disregards the original chronological stratigraphy which represents thousands of years of habitation.
-Moreover, when artifacts (such as coins, pottery and glass objects) are stolen from a site it is almost impossible for archaeologists to study its material culture and historical significance.
+Since looters are looking only for artifacts which can be sold, their digging disregards the original chronological stratigraphy which represents thousands of years of habitation.
+Moreover, when artifacts (such as coins, pottery and glass objects) are stolen from a site, it is almost impossible for archaeologists to study its material culture and historical significance.

 The Antiquities Market

-According to Eitan Klein, The Unit’s Deputy Director, about 20,000 artifacts are traded from Israel each year.
-In accordance with The Antiquities Law, only artifacts discovered prior to 1978 are legal to sell.
-However, looters exploit the market by laundering their stollen finds into dealers’ inventories.
-One of The Units primary tasks is to inspect antiquity shops and monitor the market, recovering illegally obtained artifacts and prosecuting perpetrators.
+According to Eitan Klein, Deputy Director, about 20,000 artifacts from Israel are traded each year.
+In accordance with Israel’s Law of Antiquities, only artifacts discovered prior to 1978 are legal to sell.
+However, looters exploit the market by laundering their stolen finds into dealers’ inventories.
+One of the unit’s primary tasks is to inspect antiquities shops and to monitor the market, recovering illegally obtained artifacts and prosecuting perpetrators.

-As the only country in the Middle East with a legal Antiquities Market, Israel has become a transit country for antiquities.
-Artifacts are not only robbed from within Israel but are also smuggled in from neighboring countries to be laundered into the market.
-The Unit not only protects its own antiquities and archaeological sites, but also identifies and returns antiquities smuggled illegally from other countries.
+As the only country in the Middle East with a legal antiquities market, Israel has become a transit country for antiquities.
+Artifacts are not only robbed from within Israel but are also smuggled from neighboring countries to be laundered into the market.
+The Antiquities Theft Prevention Unit not only protects its own antiquities and archaeological sites, but also identifies and returns antiquities smuggled illegally from other countries.

 In the works

-Metal Detector Licensing - Today it is illegal to use a metal detector or even have one on your person while at an antiquity site.
+Metal Detector Licensing - Today it is illegal to use a metal detector or to even have one while at an antiquity site.
 Still, the devices are often used illegally to find artifacts.
-The Unit is working modify the regulation so that all metal detectors must be licensed, and the owner must sign an agreement that they understand the Antiquities Law.
+The Unit is working modify the regulations so that all metal detector owners are licensed and obligated to abide by Israel’s Law of Antiquities.

-Ending the Antiquities Market - Although The Unit has succeeded in lowering the number of looting incidents over the past 15 in years, they recognize there is a direct link between the antiquities market and looting of antiquity sites.
-In light of this, The Unit is working to end Israel’s antiquity market altogether.
+Ending the Antiquities Market - Although the IAA’s Antiquities Theft Prevention Unit has succeeded in lowering the number of looting incidents over the past 15 in years, it recognize there is a direct link between the antiquities market and looting of antiquity sites.
+The Unit is working to end Israel’s antiquities trade.

 How You Can Help

-With over 30,000 antiquities sites to protect The Unit relies on technology to maintain remote surveillance.
-Listed below are resources The Unit has requested in order to conduct their work with excellence.
+With over 30,000 antiquities sites to protect the team relies on technology to maintain remote surveillance.
+Listed below are resources the Unit has requested in order to conduct their work with excellence.

 Thermal Drone for night ambushes and monitoring - $30,000